nadza-dz/task-based-fMRI-processing-pipeline-ENIGMA-OCD/README.md

 1. Use `6_extract_activation_from_Schaefer_Melbourne_parcels.sh` script to extract activation from Schaefer cortical atlas parcels and Melbourne subcortical atlas regions.

-The second approach to whole-brain analyses does use a voxel-wise method, and is explained [here](Voxel-wise whole-brain analyses: IBMMA-toolbox.md#Voxel-wise-whole-brain-analyses-IBMMA-toolbox).
+The second approach to whole-brain analyses does use a voxel-wise method, and is explained [here](Voxel-wise_whole-brain_analyses_IBMMA-toolbox.md)

 ### Running models